(POSTCARD DEPARTMENT OF JUDNICK.COM)

 "KP4EN" Fort Buchanan QSL card used 1947 by operator James C. Pirtle, information typed in neatly, 4 hinge remnants on the back, small piece of upper corner missing but obscures nothing. $3.00 pm(a)

 "Lieut.
 John Rogers making Flight in Wright Biplane at / U. S. Naval Academy, Annapolis, Md." post card mailed OCT 11 1914 with Balboa stamp to R. B. Allardice in Providence Rhode Island, published by I. & M. Ottenheimer in Baltimore, made in the USA, a little toning at the left back edge, trivial corner rounding.
 Once you realize the surname in the caption is misspelled--Rogers should be Rodgers--it all make sense.
 Pioneer aviator Calbraith P. Rodgers demonstrated the possibility of carrying mail by airplane, in part by delivering mail to his brother Lieutenant John R. Rogers at Annapolis.
 Rare, quite possibly because of the important misspelling.
-SALE IN PROGRESS a(p)m(a)g(r)pm(n)
+SOLD RECENTLY a(p)m(a)g(r)pm(n)

 "Main Gate / U. S. NAVAL TRAINING STATION, GREAT LAKES, ILLINOIS / REAR ADMIRAL, JOHN DOWNES U.S. NAVY, COMMANDING OFFICER" sepia-tone real photo postcard from Mole, mailed there free 1944 by a sailor, corners creased from album removal effort (which also left adherences on the back). $3.25 (im)